Last Updated April 2026

 The turnaround kings.
 In this case, queens.

 Change happened quickly.
 It wasn't perfect.
-I definitely made mistakes.
+I definitely wasn't perfect and made mistakes.
 But it was evidence in my mind - YES! absolutely people-first.

-The Olive Tree Methodfor any leader.
-It will continue to evolve but right now it's able to be picked up, adjusted to your environment and implemented.
+It will continue to evolve but right now it's all here, ready to be picked up, adjusted to your environment and implemented.
 Step by step.
+It is practitioner-built, not academic.
+It came from inside a real team, under real pressure and it works.

 You will end up somewhere different.
 And it will be good.